Nusiq/modular-mc-docs/docs/concepts/the-map-ts-file.md

 - `"skip"`: Skip this entry and continue
 - `"merge"`: Attempt to merge the files (JSON only)
 - `"overwrite"`: Overwrite the existing file
+- `"appendStart"`: Prepend the source file content to the beginning of the existing file (text files only)
+- `"appendEnd"`: Append the source file content to the end of the existing file (text files only)

 See {ref}`File Merging<file-merging>` for more details.